 Posted by Willy Franzen on March 23, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 I grew up in a coastal New England town and spent my summers on the beaches of the Atlantic.
 Now I live in the Midwest, and even though we have beaches and coastal areas, it’s just not the same.
 I miss the smell of salt in the air, the seafood, and the opportunity to go fishing with the hope of catching a true sea monster.
 If I ever get back out there, I hope that there will be more to enjoy than just the salty air.
 Our coastal areas are some of our most ecologically important and sensitive places, and that’s why the American Littoral Society is working to protect them.
 Founded in 1961, they’re a Highlands, NJ based non-profit organization that “promotes the study and conservation of marine life and habitat, protects the coast from harm, and empowers others to do the same.”